less/less-docs/content/usage/using-less-in-the-browser.md

 In production, your css is cached in local storage and information messages are not output to the console.

-If the document's URL starts with `file://` or is on local machine or has a non standard port, it will automatically be set to `development`.
+If the document's URL starts with `file://` or is on your local machine or has a non standard port, it will automatically be set to `development`.

 e.g.
 ```js